 Are any special rights and protections afforded to owners of well-known and famous marks?

-Yes, the protection of well-known and famous marks extends to not only the use of an identical or similar mark for identical or similar goods or services, but also dissimilar goods or services where the use would take unfair advantage of, or damage the reputation or distinctiveness of, the well-known and famous mark.
+Yes, the protection of well-known and famous marks extends not only to the use of an identical or similar mark for identical or similar goods or services, but also to dissimilar goods or services where the use would take unfair advantage of, or damage the reputation or distinctiveness of, the well-known and famous mark.

 To what extent are foreign trademark registrations recognised in your jurisdiction?

 EU trademarks are recognised in Sweden, as well as international trademark registrations administered by the World Intellectual Property Organisation designating Sweden.
 Further, if the applicant was acting in bad faith at the time of application or registration, the Trademarks Act (2010:1877) provides for actions against the registration of a trademark if it can be confused with a mark which, at the time of the application, was being used by a third party in Sweden or abroad and is still in use.